gvwilson/thirdbit/src/fiction/makers-return/index.md

 She thumbed the switch on her helmet to cut him off.

 Captain Leung took off his helmet.
+He shot Violet a look that meant they were going to talk about this later, except he would do all the talking and she wouldn't enjoy the conversation.
+What he said aloud to Sindy was,
-"Permission to come aboard?" he asked.
+"Permission to disembark?"

 "What?"
 Sindy blinked at him.

-"He means, may he come down off the steps?" the scrapwork two-legged bot behind her buzzed.
+"He is asking for permission to come down off the steps," the scrapwork two-legged bot behind her buzzed.

 "Oh, sure.
 Or, um, maybe you better wait and ask the mayor.
 If that would be aright?"
-she added hastily.
+she added hastily,
+glancing nervously at the mob.

 Violet followed her eyes.
-Two 'brids had separated from the crowd and were walking toward them.
+Two 'brids had separated from the others and were walking toward them.
-One clearly had some tiger in its genes.
+One clearly had some tiger in its ancestry.
-The other—she couldn't decide if it was descended from a dog or a wolf, but it was clearly canine.
+The other was clearly canine.

 *She,* Violet corrected herself as the pair neared.
 The wolf with the cane and cyborg leg was a she.
-The tiger was a he,
-and had a patch over one eye.
+The tiger with a patch over one eye seemed to be a he.
-His green-and-black jacket looked a lot like a uniform.
+His green-and-black jacket looked a lot like a uniform, and was unbuttoned to show something that looked like the plasma repulsors on the bottom of the shuttle.

 Captain Leung waited,
 his helmet cradled in one arm.
 As the two 'brids neared,
 the scrapwork bot stepped forward to join them.
-The tiger gave it a dirty look, but said nothing.
+The tiger gave it a look, but said nothing.

 "Mornin'," the wolf said politely.
 "Seems you've come a long way.
 Sorry 'bout all the fuss earlier.
-Some folks were just feelin' a bit agitated, was all."
+Some folks were just feelin' a bit on edge."

 "I understand," Captain Leung replied, his tone just as casual.